Summer 2023 Dates Announced: July 10-28. Registration opens in February.

 Amy Booth is a key member of the Tech Camp team.
 If you have any questions about this year’s programs, please don’t hesitate to reach out.
 Amy has been affiliated with Tech Camp and the Tech for Teachers Institute since 2015.
 She attended the latter for three consecutive summers before taking on various positions at Tech Camp, including day counselor, project assistant and project leader.
 She assumed the role of project director for our NH CREATES workforce development initiative in the fall of 2021.
-Contact email: firstname.lastname@example.org.
-Our FAQ may also be of interest.
+Contact email: email@example.com.
+Our FAQ and annual report may also be of interest.

 Our Sponsors Make a Difference!